 My first album was "Winter Was Warm - Swingin' and Sentimental Songs of the Season."
 I wanted an album that would appeal to people from different faiths, so there are 7 songs about winter, in addition to the 7 songs about Christmas.
 The holiday season can be emotionally complicated, so I wanted this collection to encompass the many moods of the seasons from merriment to melancholy.
 Mostly, as a self-professed "musical archaeologist," I was thrilled to excavate forgotten gems from antique shop music heaps and dust them off for those modern listeners, who while loving their holiday standards, wanted to expand their playlist beyond the old chestnuts.
 These songs feel so familiar because they're in the same vibe, but they're also fresh and refreshing!

 Since the release of the first CD, I've been deep in development, eschewing most public performances to focus on a few big projects.
 It's been a lot of behind-the-scenes work, but at last, I've pulled open the curtain.

 Just this past June 2020, opening with "Stardust" I began a series of monthly music releases, as part of a curated song cycle called "Love Outshines the Moon."
 These 16 shimmering Jazz Age tunes, known and forgotten, alternately wax and wane poetic and energetic with timeless verities of the heart.
 In keeping with the theme, each single releases on the Full Moon.
 There are also videos in the works.
 (And here's a secret: look for the companion historical fiction and a recorded set, to be released at the end of the song cycle!)

-A trained multi-disciplinary artist, Jeudi earned her MFA at CalArts, other studies were completed at NYU's Tisch School of the Arts, SDSU and Paris-Sorbonne.
+-I'm a trained multi-disciplinary artist.
+I earned my MFA at CalArts; other studies were completed at NYU's Tisch School of the Arts, SDSU and Paris-Sorbonne.

 "Reminiscent of the Great Chanteuses of the Past, Right Here in the Present!"